4 Easy DIY Tips for a Draught Proof Front Door

 Step 6: Test

 Now your draught strip is fitted, close the front door to check the seal along the bottom.
-Look for any gaps or areas where the draught strip may not be making proper contact with the floor.
+Look for any gaps or areas where the bristles may not be making proper contact with the floor.
 If needed, loosen the screws, adjust the strip and re-tighten.

 Note that if your strip is too thin it won't stop the draught.
 If it's too thick, the door won't close properly.